YunoHost-Apps/gotosocial_ynh/README.md

   * Maximum number of characters for a poll option
   * Maximum number of media that can be added to a post

 Note: **Do not edit** the `config.yaml` file by hand.
-Always use this control panel instead.
+Always use this config panel instead.
 Otherwise your changes will be deleted at each update!

 #### Command line (CLI)